 As if the new villas and recreation areas weren’t enough, guests staying at the Copper Creek Villas and Cabins are welcome to enjoy the rest of the facilities at Disney’s Wilderness Lodge Resort.
 This goes for the awesome pool areas, the recreation activities, the arcade, and of course, all of the wonderful dining.
 One of our favorite restaurants on Walt Disney World property is Artist Point, a signature restaurant with an amazing atmosphere and consistently fantastic food (try the smoked mushroom bisque and the berry cobbler, you won’t regret it!)
 Whispering Canyon is also a firm favorite for their amazing all you care to eat skillets, and the newly designed Roaring Forks quick service location has the most amazing chocolate hazelnut French toast on their breakfast menu!
 In other words, there is no shortage of things to do at this resort, and over the course of a weekend, we didn’t even make it to any of the parks – we were having way too much fun exploring where we were!

-You can book the villas and cabins from July 17th, 2017 by visiting the official Walt Disney World website.
+I hope you enjoyed my Copper Creek Villas review, and it’s inspired you to book a stay!
+You can now book Copper Creek Villas and cabins from by visiting the official Walt Disney World website.

 Click on the video below to see more highlights from our stay!